Buidlboy20/Jarvis/README.md

 ## Disclaimer

+### I wouldn't use this unless you know what you are doing!
+I hope that if an error occurs, it won't affect anything important. :|

 I have built this on a Linux machine, and I am not sure that it will work on Windows.
 Microphone and Speaker required.